notmuch/notmuch/doc/man1/notmuch-git.rst

 .. option:: checkout [-f|--force]

-Update the notmuch database from Git.
+Update the notmuch database from git.

-This is mainly useful to discard your changes in notmuch relative to Git.
+This is mainly useful to discard your changes in notmuch relative to git.

    .. describe:: [-f|--force]